Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Ablation Studies

 \subsubsection{The effectiveness of CIAM}

 To verify the effectiveness of CIAM, we replace CIAM with some commonly used feature extraction blocks in lightweight SISR models.
-It is worth noting that we remove the Transformer stage in each CT block to speed up the training.
-According to TABLE~\ref{tab:CIAM}, we can found that when the model uses CIAM for feature extraction, the parameter increase does not exceed 30K, Multi-adds is less than most methods, but the model achieves the best results.
+It is worth noting that we remove the Transformer stage in each CT block to speed up the training process.
+According to TABLE~\ref{tab:CIAM}, we can find that when the model uses CIAM for feature extraction, the model achieves the best results at the expense of a small increase in the number of parameters.
 This fully demonstrates the effectiveness of the proposed CIAM.

-It is worth noting that the upsampling-downsampling branch in CIAM is also extremely important.
-Specifically, the performance ($\times 4$, Set5) of the ablation model (165K) with and without the upsampling-downsampling branch is 31.75dB and 31.63dB, respectively.
-But the position of this branch will not have much impact on model performance.